1925 Grand Prix season: Season review

 This year the season opener was a new event, the Grand Prix of Rome, held in February.
 The race was run on a 10.6km circuit on the streets of Rome north of the Vatican City.
 A big field of 35 starters lined up for an overall prize of 100000 lire.
-Predominantly Italians, a number of top drivers entered including Conte Gastone Brilli-Peri in a Ballot designed for the 1919 Indianapolis race, Emilio Materassi with his pair of his modified Italas and Conte Carlo Masetti in a Bugatti 35.
+Predominantly Italians, a number of top drivers entered including Conte Gastone Brilli-Peri in a Ballot designed for the 1919 Indianapolis race, Emilio Materassi with his pair of his modified Itala Specials and Conte Carlo Masetti in a Bugatti 35.
 He was the older brother of Giulio Masetti, the famous double-winner of the Targa Florio.
 The only foreign driver was Christian Werner, who was driving as a privateer; in the Mercedes with which he had won the 1924 Targa Florio.
 Brilli Peri led initially but retired with a broken gearbox, and Werner crashed and had to retire.
 Antonio Ascari, who had replaced Giovanni Minozzi in his Alfa Romeo, crashed heavily on the steep downhill section while overtaking Conte Aymo Maggi in a smaller car.
 Fortunately, despite bowling two telephone poles, both emerged unscathed.
 Masetti won by nearly half an hour from Materassi, giving Bugatti its first win in Italy at its first attempt.

 The first event in Africa for grand prix cars had an inauspicious start.
 The boat bringing the small-engine cars from Italy mistakenly offloaded them in Benghazi, so their race was delayed by two days.
 This left a small field of five in the over 2-litre class in their own race on the Thursday.
 Then on Saturday the ten smaller cars had their race.
 Renato Balestrero, works driver for OM won from Luigi Platé, who drove his Chiribiri with his wife as the co-driver.

 The Bugatti team returned to Italy for the Targa Florio.
 Once again, the event was run in conjunction with the Coppa Florio, with that being based on the results of the event's first four laps of the newly sealed Madonie circuit.
 In 1924, the grandstands had been destroyed by a fire but within a year they had been rebuilt.

 Whereas in 1924 the German teams arrived in force, this year it was the French.
 Bugatti had a three-car team with Bartolomeo Costantini and the Spanish de Vizcaya brothers, Pierre and Ferdinand.
 Peugeot returned with four of their Type 174 sports cars with André Boillot, Louis Wagner, Victor Rigal and Christian d'Auvergne as the drivers.
 None of the Italian works teams turned up, with the small field filled out by privateers.